BIM (Building Information Modeling)

 Accuracy & Data Quality

-Integration with drone and geospatial survey data
+- Integration with real-world survey data (LiDAR, photogrammetry, etc.)